 I used gold lamé fabric for the outside, and lined the inside with fleece, which is what the pattern calls for.
 This gives it some “puffy” structure, and it keeps the costume-wearer a little warmer, too.

 So, I invited my fun little friend Ruby to come try on the costume the other day.
-Sophia has long grown out of it and Ruby is just the right size.
-And Ruby thought it was the best thing ever to stuff it with newspaper and be a round ball.
+My daughter has long grown out of it and Ruby is just the right size.
+Plus Ruby thought it was the best thing ever to stuff it with newspaper and be a round ball.

 (I’m sort of amazed that the costume is still in such good condition.
 The snitch necklace is missing one of its wings, but otherwise my little friend Ruby could totally be a snitch for Halloween this year if she wants to!)